Gowtham0786/AutomationCode/README.md

   To Perform the the Tests, Navigate to the Path
       <Folder Name>\SampleDemo\src\test\java\com\demo\test\SampleDemo

   1.Test that Validates that the team has only 4 Foreign Players -
-     To perform this Test , Rightclick and Run this "ValidatePlayersCountry.java" File as "TestNG Test"
+     To perform this Test , Right Click and Run this "ValidatePlayersCountry.java" File as "TestNG Test"

-  2.Test that Vaidates that the team has atlease 1 Wicket-Keeper -
+  2.Test that Validates that the team has at least 1 Wicket-Keeper -
-     To perform this Test , Rightclick and Run this "ValidatePlayersRole.java" File as "TestNG Test"
+     To perform this Test , Right Click and Run this "ValidatePlayersRole.java" File as "TestNG Test"

   To run the all the testcases, "TestSuite.xml" file can be run used using "TestNG Test"